timlentse/Registration-PHP/README.md

 ### Registration-PHP
-This is a Registration System with PHP,JS,Mysql,for demonstrating how to use PDO to handle form data and using ajax to send data to sever.
+This is a Registration System with PHP,JS,Mysql,for demonstrating how to use PDO to handle form data and using ajax to send data to server.
 ##### I assume that your machine  meets the following requirements:
 <pre>
 * PHP5.3 or above